adelevie/ecfs/README.md

 fcc.gov will only generate spreadsheets of up to ~10,000 rows.
 This gem should first be able to detect those pages and then use a strategy for dividing the results into chunks and recombining them into a single results array.
 Such strategies might include recursively dividing the results in half (by date) until all result-sets contain < 10,000 results.

+### Show filings in last 30 days for proceedings search

+Self explanatory

 ### Typecasting dates

 For now, dates scraped from fcc.gov are returned as "yyyy-mm-dd" strings.
 I'm not completely convinced, but perhaps returning Ruby `Date` objects is best.